solidi/writing/01-on-kotlin-a-reply-from-management.md

 I actively encourage the engineers to focus on the interesting and fun stuff and let the other tooling do the job.
 It's not all about operations, features, and execution, but business requires it.

-It's also about experimentation and innovation.
+Software engineering is about experimentation and innovation.
 With time in management, I have proven to myself that execution is valiant, but that engineering creativity is king, driving esults through the fog of development.

 > Just like engineers, management should be [lazy and impatient](http://wiki.c2.com/?LazinessImpatienceHubris).
 But in the way they think.